Notify me

 decorative vase as an example of decorative art

-So it’s a combination of the two things.
+. . . so it’s a combination of the two things.
 There have been attempts to bridge the gap between art and design, such as Art Nouveau, inspired by the natural world, which flourished across Europe in the decade before and the decade after 1900.
 While fine art painters such as Klimt have an obvious Art Nouveau influence, the majority of the works produced by the movement are examples of decorative art, although undeniably beautiful ones.
 In my opinion, the aim of unifying fine art and applied arts resulted instead in a juxtaposition of the two concepts which remained separate.
 Decorative objects such as Art Nouveau lamps by Tiffany (below) or the posters of Henri de Toulouse-Lautrec being mostly focused on beauty while retaining functionality.

 Art Nouveau lamp by Tiffany.